Zero (2018 film): Critical response

 Zero released to mixed reviews from critics.
-Most praised the film's visual effects and agreed that Kaif gave the best performance of her career, while they were critical about its plot it was "cut short by the resources at hand," and that the second half in particular was "aimless" and "scattered."
+Most praised the film's visual effects and agreed that Kaif gave the best performance of her career, while they were critical about its plot, which was "cut short by the resources at hand", and that the second half in particular was "aimless" and "scattered."

 Baradwaj Rangan gave the film 3.5 stars out of five, saying the film was "all heart" and that he found it "easy to embrace".
 He called the film Rai's most "fluid" film yet, and mentioned that Khan was "fantastic".

 Raja Sen of the Hindustan Times gave the film 3.5 out of 5 stars, calling the first half of the film "flat-out fantastic, an unabashed charm-offensive," and noting that the writing and dialogues "crackle with spontaneity and inventiveness."
 Yet he says that when the film outgrows the small town of Meerut, it finds it hard to keep its witty nature along with the ambitious second half; where the film should have "gone bonkers," it takes a melodramatic approach that doesn't work.
 Sen commends the actors, particularly Sharma's commitment to the role and Khan's tremendous energy.
 He implies that Khan saves the film with his trademark acting, regardless of the film's writing issues.
 Swetha Ramakrishnan of Firstpost praised the "ambitious" nature of the film and called it "extremely self-aware," particularly in its first half, crediting it for grounding the plot in warmth.
 She praised Sharma's "impassioned" role and Kaif's performance as a strong yet vulnerable actress, and commended both actresses for digging into their roles.
 She also praised Khan's charm and wrote, "You may or may not like the film, but you will most certainly fall in love with Bauua Singh."
 However, she noted that the second half felt "surreal" and that it was hard to keep up with, saying that it "falls prey to the second-half curse".